JLLeitschuh/security-research/bulk-pr-generation/partial-path-traversal/PR_MESSAGE.md

 ## Why didn't you disclose privately (ie. coordinated disclosure)?

+This PR was automatically generated, in-bulk, and sent to this project as well as many others, all at the same time.

 This is technically what is called a "Full Disclosure" in vulnerability disclosure, and I agree it's less than ideal.
-If GitHub offered a way to create private pull requests to submit pull requests, I'd leverage it, but that infrastructure sadly doesn't exist.
+If GitHub offered a way to create private pull requests to submit pull requests, I'd leverage it, but that infrastructure, sadly, doesn't exist yet.

 The problem is that as an open source software security researcher, I (exactly like open source maintainers), I only have so much time in a day.
 I'm able to find vulnerabilities impacting hundreds, or sometimes thousands of open source projects with tools like GitHub Code Search and CodeQL.
 The problem is that my knowledge of vulnerabilities doesn't scale very well.